BethSequera/Python-Challenge/README.md

 - The total number of votes each candidate won.
 - The winner of the election based on popular vote.

-Try to run it as a "Debug Python file and the analysis will be printed to the terminal and exported to a text file.
+Try to run it as a "Debug Python file" and the analysis will be printed to the terminal and exported to a text file.

 ## Getting Started